OWASP/OpenCRE/scripts/cre_sync/README.md

 * write frontend
 * make frontend show Graph

+* make pagination also for tag results
+* make results per page a config item from env
-* add flask cover from here https://github.com/miguelgrinberg/flasky/blob/master/flasky.py#L33
+* add flask cover command from here https://github.com/miguelgrinberg/flasky/blob/master/flasky.py#L33
 * make library out of file format and spreadsheet template parsers
 * add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case)
 * write docs and record usage gif